HIAS Fellowship Program

 Image

-The HIAS fellowship program is aimed at outstanding scholars (minimum requirement: doctorate) as well as artists and cultural professionals of all career levels and nationalities.
-The most important prerequisites for a research fellowship at HIAS are substantial academic or artistic achievements, intellectual curiosity and an above-average interest in other disciplines.
+The fellowship program is aimed at outstanding scholars and scientists (minimum requirement: doctorate) as well as artists and cultural professionals of all career levels and nationalities.
+Important prerequisites for a research fellowship at HIAS are substantial academic or artistic achievements, intellectual curiosity and an above-average interest in other disciplines.
 Ideal candidates are individuals who reflect the basic assumptions of their discipline and are open to engage inter- and transdisciplinarily with topics and ways of inquiry beyond the confines of their own discipline.
 They should also be willing to cooperate with scholars or cultural professionals in Hamburg.
-Desirably, the applicants enrich both the fellow group and the city of Hamburg as a hub of science and culture with innovative impulses and strengthen their internationality with their own networks.
+Ideally, applicants enrich both the fellow group and the city of Hamburg as a hub of research and culture with innovative impulses and strengthen HIAS’ internationality with their own networks.
 In addition, applicants are expected to take into consideration means of conveying the topics of their planned projects to a broader public.

-Since HIAS is committed to equal opportunities, it particularly welcomes applications by early career researchers and emerging artists and cultural professionals as well as by individuals from usually underrepresented regions of the world.
+As HIAS is firmly committed to equal opportunities, it particularly welcomes applications by early career researchers and emerging artists and cultural professionals as well as by individuals from usually underrepresented regions of the world.

 During their fellowship, the fellows live and work in Hamburg.
 Therefore, only projects that can be carried out on site at HIAS or in laboratories of local cooperation partners are suitable.

-To ensure that the fellows enrich the Hamburg science location with their external perspective and expertise, researchers from within the metropolitan region of Hamburg are not eligible for a HIAS fellowship.
+To ensure that the fellows enrich Hamburg as a location of research and culture with their external perspective and expertise, applicants from within the metropolitan region of Hamburg are not eligible for a HIAS fellowship.
 For the same reason, all fellows coming to HIAS collaborate with a tandem partner from Hamburg (see below).

 HIAS offers: